lucia-auth/lucia/pages/sessions/basic-api/drizzle-orm.md

 ## Declare your schema

-Create a session model with a field for an ID, user ID, and expiration.
+Create a session table with a field for an ID, user ID, and expiration.

 ### MySQL